sizovs/sizovs.github.io/_posts/2019-04-10-the-best-developers-are-raised-not-hired.md

 ![Impostor Syndrome](/images/impostor.png)

 Today, companies create ridiculously complicated multi-step interview processes that [filter out](https://rejected.us){:rel="nofollow"} candidates that are "not good enough."
 We rarely give an opportunity to candidates spoiled by shitty companies and bad influence.
-We forget that some candidates are not lucky enough to meet an inspiring mentor and work in a supportive team.
+We forget that some candidates were never lucky enough to meet an inspiring mentor or work in a supportive team.

 <figure>
 <img src="/images/broken_toy.jpg" alt="A broken toy">